What is Shape in Photography?

 Examples of Form in Compositions

-How Do You Use Form in Photographic Composition for Optimal and Impactful Result?
+How to Use Form in Photographic Composition for Optimal and Impactful Results

-Consider as well, negative space and positive space in compositions.
-Quickly stated, negative space refers to the area surrounding the focus subject, that itself helps define the positive space (primary focus or subject).
-In other words, the non-subject area surrounding the subject moves the eye to the subject, but can be the dominant factor in the image.
-Applying positive use of space, then relates very specifically to the actual subject or focus set on the main stage – composed to garner attention.
+Consider as well negative space and positive space in compositions.
+Quickly stated, negative space refers to the area surrounding the focus subject, which itself helps define the positive space (primary focus or subject).
+In other words, the non-subject area surrounding the subject moves the eye to the subject but can be the dominant factor in the image.
+Applying positive use of space then relates very specifically to the actual subject or focus set on the main stage – composed to garner attention.

-Another aspect that photographers consider is depth of field.
-This is the distance between the nearest and furthest objects that maintains sharpness or dulling of other objects to provide a sense of distance related to the focus on the main object or subject.
-By keeping these elements in mind, you can create stunning and impactful photographs that will leave a lasting impression.
+Another aspect that professionals consider is the depth of field.
+This is the distance between the nearest and furthest objects that maintain the sharpness or dulling of other objects to provide a sense of distance related to the focus on the main object or subject.
+By keeping these elements in mind, you can create stunning and impactful photos that will leave a lasting impression.

 Quick Composition Tips

 - Visualize what you want to capture (your vision or goal)